DHSLopes/DHSLopes/README.md

  - :smile: Pronoums: He/Him.
  - :books: I am currently finishing my degree in Systems Analysis and Development.
 My preference is for Back-End development.
- - :pencil: I'm very interested in C# development, witch I focus in my studies and projects
  - :house: Currently I'm living in the interior of the state São Paulo.